 For countless supply chain companies, EDI remains a critical means for communicating with business trading partners.
 As your business ecosystem grows, it is imperative to have a flexible solution that enables you to optimize EDI supplier onboarding.

 - According to a recent survey, nearly two-thirds (63%) of IT decision-makers say that the EDI onboarding process takes too long because of all the different customized requirements demanded by trading partners.

 Before we outline how to improve the EDI trading partner onboarding process, it is important to first ask what is EDI?
-And, what is a trading partner in EDI?
+So, what is a trading partner in EDI?

 An EDI trading partner refers to a business trading partner with whom you trade goods using electronic communication.
 Most supply chain companies will have a large network of trading partners and primarily communicate and trade using EDI standards.
-Now that we understand EDI trading partners, let’s examine the EDI onboarding process.
+Now that we understand EDI trading partners, let’s examine the EDI trading partner setup.